 - Learn what mistakes YOU make and practice them – everyone is different.
 Do you always make mistakes on relative clauses?
 Do you need to learn more phrasal verbs?
 Try to do 5 practice tests for this part and see if you are making the same mistakes.
 Once you know what kinds of mistakes you make, take some extra time to learn these structures well.
-Ask your teacher for help, or schedule a private lesson for help.

 - Make a list in your notebook of new structures – organize new structures, phrasal verbs, and expressions when you learn them.
 Then, review these structures a few times a week until you understand them well.